-The Code Commission reviewed Member comments, which were submitted on time and supported by a rationale and amended relevant chapters of the OIE Terrestrial Animal Health Code (the Terrestrial Code) where appropriate.
-The Code Commission did not consider comments where a rationale had not been provided or that were difficult to interpret.
-Due to the large volume of work, the Code Commission was not able to draft a detailed explanation of the reasons for accepting or not each of the comments received and focused its explanations on the major ones.
+The Code Commission reviewed the Member comments that were submitted on time and supported by a rationale, and amended relevant texts, as appropriate.
+The Commission did not consider comments where a rationale had not been provided or that were unclear and difficult to interpret.
+Due to the large volume of work, the Commission was not able to draft a detailed explanation for the reasons for accepting or not each of the comments received, and focused its explanations on the major comments.
 Where amendments were of an editorial nature, no explanatory text has been provided.
-The Code Commission wished to note that not all texts proposed by Members to improve clarity were accepted; in these cases it considered the text clear as currently written.
+The Commission wished to note that not all texts proposed by Members to improve clarity were accepted; in these cases, it considered the text clear as currently written.

-The amendments are presented in the usual manner by 'double underline' and 'strikethrough' and the chapters are annexed to this report.
-In Annexes 4 to 17, and 22, 23 and 26 amendments proposed at this meeting are highlighted with a coloured background to distinguish them from those proposed previously.
+The amendments are presented in the usual manner by 'double underline' and 'strikethrough', and are annexed to this report.
+In Annexes 3, 4, 8, 9, 10, 11, 12, 13, 14, 15, 16, 18, 19, 20 and 21 amendments proposed at this meeting are highlighted with a coloured background to distinguish them from those proposed previously.

-The Code Commission encourages Members to refer to previous reports when preparing comments on longstanding issues.
-The Code Commission also draws the attention of Members to those instances where the Scientific Commission for Animal Diseases (the Scientific Commission), the Biological Standards Commission, a Working Group or an ad hoc Group have addressed specific Members comments or questions and proposed answers or amendments.
+The Code Commission encourages Members to refer to previous reports considering longstanding issues.
+The Commission also draws the attention of Members to those instances where the Scientific Commission for Animal Diseases (the Scientific Commission), the Biological Standards Commission, a Working Group or an ad hoc Group have addressed specific comments or questions and proposed answers or amendments.
 In such cases the rationale is described in the Scientific Commission's, Biological Standards Commission's, Working Group's or ad hoc Group's reports and Members are encouraged to review these reports together with the report of the Code Commission.
 These reports are readily available on the OIE website.